bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Chaining Methods</h4>

-For even more control as to which elements are selected different traversing methods may be chained together simply by using a dot in-between them.
+<p>For even more control as to which elements are selected different
+traversing methods may be chained together simply by using a dot in-between them.</p>

-The code sample below uses both the .not() method and the .parent() method.
-Combined together this will only select the parent elements of div elements without a class of type or collection.
+<p>The code sample below uses both the .not() method and
+the .parent() method.
+Combined together this will only select the parent elements of div elements without a class of type or collection.</p>

 ```
  1  $('div').not('.type, .collection').parent();